Health Care Quality: CMS Could More Effectively Ensure Its Quality Measurement Activities Promote Its Objectives

 Centers for Medicare & Medicaid Services | The Administrator of CMS should, to the extent feasible, maintain more complete information on both the total amount of funding allocated for quality measurement activities and the extent to which this funding supports each of its quality measurement strategic objectives.
 (Recommendation 1) |

-As of August 2023, CMS reported that it had been in the process of implementing a new budget system that would improve its ability to track how its budgetary allocations align with its quality strategic plan.
-However, CMS had not provided information on the extent to which this system's implementation had allowed CMS to link funding amounts to activities in its quality strategic plan, as expected.
+As of January 2025, CMS reported that it has implemented a new budget system that improves its ability to track how its budgetary allocations align with its quality strategic plan.
+According to CMS officials, this system allowed them to identify budgetary resources for quality measurement activities in a reasonable and accurate way.
+We are in the process of obtaining documentation from CMS to show the extent to which this system's implementation had allowed CMS to link funding amounts to activities in its quality strategic plan, as expected.
 Linking funding amounts in this way could provide CMS with better information on how its allocated resources relate to the quality measurement objections it is trying to achieve.

 |